TWUOnline/ldrs591/_pages/unit-2-learning-activities.md

 &nbsp;
 <h3>Unit 2 Summary</h3>
 <strong><span style="color: #ff0000">[Heather, did you want to add 2-3 sentences?
 Either to emphasize key points, talk about connections to the course/life, big ideas, or prepare students for the next unit.]</span></strong>

+In this unit you have learned about the research process and what is involved in asking good research questions.
+You have learned how to identify different scholarly sources, how to access those sources through the TWU library, and how to keep track of your literature search strategies and results.
+In addition, you have learned how to critically evaluate scholarly sources.
+The activities in this unit are directly related to your second, third and final assignments in this course.
+Coming up next week in Unit 3 you will be discovering how to develop your professional scholarly voice, particularly through your scholarly writing.

 &nbsp;
 <h3>Assessment</h3>